-This document is embargoed until 5 February 2018.
-Please do not share or publish without our express permission.
-It highlights key research evidence and recommendations from our Full Report about the identification and categorisation of fathers in major UK datasets.
+This short document highlights key research evidence and recommendations from our Full Report about the identification and categorisation of fathers in major UK datasets.

 We investigated how sixteen large-scale repeated cross-sectional and longitudinal studies identify, differentiate and collect data about British fathers.